apostrophecms/docs/docs/README.md

 * Simple options like `label` go inside `options` rather than the top-level.
 * Just like with pages, we use `field` to configure our fields.
 However, `group` is not used.
 * Just like with pages, any sub-areas must be specified in `index.js`.
-* There are no automatic CSS classes for widgets, so we supply our own.
+* Apostrophe is not supplying CSS classes, so we supply our own.
 * We can nest widgets even more deeply than this if we wish.
 In A3 there is no technical limit on nesting, apart from common sense.